7 Type 1 Diabetes Symptoms to Know, According to Experts

-There’s no way to prevent or cure type 1 diabetes.
-The best thing you can do is watch for telltale symptoms that can become life-threatening quickly.
+Despite the seriousness of the disease, it's highly treatable.
+Controlling your glucose levels will help prevent long-term complications.
 The sooner you notice something is wrong, the sooner you can be treated.
 Talk to your doctor if you experience these signs of type 1 diabetes.

+Frequent urination, also called polyuria, is usually easier to detect in kids than in adults, because parents tend to worry when their kids start having accidents.
 Without treatment, frequent urination can lead to dehydration and kidney damage among people with type 1 diabetes.

 If you're peeing more and not taking in enough fluids, you can become dehydrated, and dehydration causes even more symptoms, including dizziness, headaches, nausea, and fainting.
-Dehydration can also raise blood sugar levels, escalating the problem even more.
+Dehydration can also raise blood sugar levels, escalating the problem.

 Unexplained weight loss

 Abdominal pain is one of many signs of diabetic ketoacidosis, including: chest pain, nausea and vomiting, rapid breathing, weakness, drowsiness, and confusion.
 The condition can reach crisis levels within 24 hours and is sometimes the first sign of type 1 diabetes.
-“Those are the [people] that end up in the emergency room,” says Dr. Finken.
-“They can be very sick and can even die.”
+Diabetic ketoacidosis can also happen after you are diagnosed.
+Either way, the mainstays of treatment are IV fluids and insulin.